 Therefore, these systems are available to support clinical diagnosis, which are then considered clinical decision support systems.

 In the area of medical images is also applied Artificial Intelligence that allows analysis of shapes, movement, volume, quantities, anomalous signals, etc. in images and unlike the common Cartesian form that an ordinary human being observes images, the computer analyzes the whole image. even if it finds an anomaly, finding any that might be appearing in the image.
 Often when we find an anomaly that matches the potential diagnosis, we interrupt the analysis.

 The advantages of using Artificial Intelligence in Images can be assessed at 3 different levels:

-Finally, the ability to analyze medical images, such as anticipating and detecting a tumor and assessing its type, shape, evolution (follow-up through evolutionary image analysis), or an infection and its range among other possibilities, is greatly enhanced. but when one can also consider in these studies all the patient information, including his demographics, his other imaging studies and other diagnoses in the medical record, and big data medical evidence that allows for a much deeper analysis than a normal human being can do, and using the concepts and algorithms of artificial intelligence can lead to much higher levels of productivity for radiologists, surgeons, medical precision and diagnostics, and a better and more accurate patient experience.
+Finally, the ability to analyze medical images, such as anticipating and detecting a tumor and assessing its type, shape, evolution (follow-up through evolutionary image analysis), or an infection and its range among other possibilities, is greatly enhanced. but when one can also consider in these studies all patient information, including his demographics, other imaging studies and other diagnoses in the medical record, and big data medical evidence that allows for a much deeper analysis than a normal human being can do, and using the concepts and algorithms of artificial intelligence can lead to much higher levels of productivity for radiologists, surgeons, medical precision and diagnostics, and a better and more accurate patient experience.